Carapacik/swagger_parser/swagger_parser/README.md

   client_postfix: Client # Optional.
 Set postfix for Client class and file.
 Default: Client
   freezed: false # Optional (dart only).
 Set 'true' to generate data classes using freezed package.
 Default: false
   enums_to_json: false # Optional.
 Set 'true' to include toJson() in enums.
 If set to false, serialization will use .name instead.
 Default: false
   enums_prefix: false # Optional.
-Set 'true' to set enum name from parent component .Default: false
+Set 'true' to set enum prefix from parent component.
+Default: false
   replacement_rules: # Optional.
 Set regex replacement rules for the names of the generated classes/enums.
 All rules are applied in order.
     # Example of rule
     - pattern: "[0-9]+"